ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 #### The torsion angle potential
 #### The Ureu-Bradley potential

-The presence of cross terms in a force field reflects couplings between the internal coordinates.
+The presence of cross-terms in a force field reflects couplings between the internal coordinates.
 • As a bond angle is decreased, it is found that the adjacent bonds stretch to reduce the interaction between the 1,3 atoms.
  U-B terms have been used to improve agreement with vibrational spectra when a harmonic term alone would not adequately fit.
 These phenomena are largely inconsequential for the overall conformational sampling in a typical biomolecular/organic simulation.